Taifa of Majorca

 The Taifa of Majorca was a medieval Islamic taifa kingdom which existed from 1018 to 1203 in Majorca.
 It was founded by the Slavic warlord Mujāhid al-ʿĀmirī.

 The first taifa lasted for about 50 years (1076-1116), first succumbing to a Christian crusade and later being occupied by the Almoravids.
 After a period in which the Balearic Islands were integrated into the Almoravid Empire, it ended up disintegrating, suffering the same fate as the Caliphate of Córdoba.
-It was ruled by the Aghlabid dynasty, an Arab Najdi dynasty of the Banu Tamim tribe.
+It was ruled by the Aglabid dynasty, an Arab Najdi dynasty of the Banu Tamim tribe.

 A new, independent kingdom arose, the second taifa (1147-1203), under the Banu Ghaniya dynasty, which would become the last Almoravid stronghold in Al-Andalus against the Almohads' advance.